 5. COMMUNITY ENGAGEMENT & CONSULTATION

 5.1 The purpose of this pay policy statement is to provide transparency regarding how local decisions on pay are made.
+There will be no separate consultation, however trade unions have been made aware of the contents.

 6. CONCLUSION